 DO NOT WALK!

 It doesn’t look far, but it is.
-And in all likelihood, its a long stomp in the burning sun, down a heatsink of a road with no shade at all.
+And in all likelihood, it is a long stomp in the burning sun, down a heatsink of a road with no shade at all.
 Even from the Mandalay Bay, it is nearly a mile each way, and from some of the more distant hotels, it can be over 4 miles each way in the burning sun.
 This will not lead to happy selfies at the sign!
-It also not really worth the time commitment either.
+It is also not really worth the time commitment either.
 It is after all only a sign, there are far more fun things to be getting on with.

 The easiest way of getting to the sign is by hire car.
 There is now a free parking lot at the sign so you can pull off the boulevard, park up grab your selfie and head back to the action.
 There is also the Harly Davidson Store just across the road, should the lot be full, where you can park up and nip across to get your shot.